 Halfway between a work of art and a tourist attraction, The Vessel rises more than 45 meters off the ground having 16 levels from the base to the top floor.
 It is made up of 154 flights of stairs connecting 80 landings where you can stop to take in views of the Hudson River, The Shed cultural center, the High Line park or the surrounding skyscrapers.

-In its short life it has become one of New York's most popular attractions and there are long lines at the ticket office to get in.
+In its short life it has become one of New York's most popular attractions and long lines form at the ticket office to gain access.
 However, buying advance tickets for The Vessel will guarantee you entry and save you that waiting time.

 Other skyscrapers with views of the New York Skyline